AllenInstitute/scrattch.io/README.md

-# scrattch.io
-### File format handling for scrattch packages
+# scrattch.io: File format handling for scrattch packages

 ## Installation

-scrattch.io has several dependencies, including one from BioConductor:
+scrattch.io requires the `rhdf5` package from BioConductor, which can be installed with:
 ```
 source("https://bioconductor.org/biocLite.R")
 biocLite("rhdf5")

-install.packages("dplyr")
-install.packages("h5")
-install.packages("Matrix")
-install.packages("purrr")
 ```

-Once these are in place, scrattch.io can be installed from github:
+Once `rhdf5` is in place, scrattch.io can be installed from github:
 ```
 devtools::install_github("AllenInstitute/scrattch.io")
 ```

 ## .tome files
 A major component of scrattch.io is a set of helpful functions for writing and reading .tome files, which are an HDF5-based format for **t**ranscriptomics in an **o**pen, **m**odular, **e**xtensible format.